artefactual/archivematica-docs/admin-manual/installation-setup/integrations/integrations.rst

 Dataverse
 ---------

-See :ref:`Dataverse integration <dataverse>` for an overview of how Dataverse datasets are preserved.
+See :ref:`Dataverse integration <dataverse-transfer>` for an overview of how Dataverse datasets are preserved.
 For instructions to configure a Dataverse integration, see :ref:`Storage Service docs <storageservice:administrators>`